fityannugroho/img-dl/README.md

 Type: `string`<br>
 Default: `'jpg'`

-The file extension.
+The image extension.
+The extension must be any of [`sharp` supported formats](https://sharp.pixelplumbing.com/#formats).
 If not specified, the original extension will be used.

 If the original extension is not available, 'jpg' will be used.

 ##### `headers`